AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons concept list.md

+---
+tags: items
+type: weapons, draft
+description: "A concept list of weapons to be implemented, changed or trashed."
+---

 ___

 >Like in the title, there is held a list of all weapons we have, without their tags, rarities and types so far.